Frequently Asked Questions

 Browse through the list of therapists.
-Once you find a therapist that you would like to contact, get in touch with them directly through the contact they have provided.
+Once you find a therapist that you would like to contact, get in touch with them directly through the contact they have provided and set up a free consultation.
 Most of our therapists provide an email as well as a telephone number.
 The majority also have a link to their website so you can learn more about their style of therapy and decide if they might be a good match for you.

 The landscape of Regulation in Canada is evolving and each province has it’s own regulatory standards.
 As such, the definitions below are subject to change.
 Click here to learn more.

 * Always ask your therapist about their credentials, training, and experience to evaluate if they are a good fit for you.

 In our listing you will find three different categories of credentialing:

 It’s important to us that we only list qualified therapists and you can review our verification processes below.

 * In all cases it is your responsibility to personally verify your therapist and we recommend that you inquire about their training and background to ensure their experience meets your needs.